Please select the country or location you would like to see content from.

 Any other tips?

-Offering each breast at every feed is important: first, let baby finish on one side, and then offer the second side.
+Offering each breast at every feed is important: let baby finish on one side, and then offer the second side.
+Holding your baby close skin-to-skin as often as you can will also help with breastmilk stimulation.

 Minimize distractions when you are nursing and avoid letting baby nurse while they are sleepy.
-At the time when you are trying to increase milk supply, avoid things like dummies, bottles, and formula because the more time away from the breast, the less stimulation your breasts receive to trigger more milk production.
+At the time when you are trying to increase milk supply, avoid things like pacifiers, bottles and formula milk, because the more time away from the breast, the less stimulation your breasts receive to trigger more milk production.

-Breastfeeding is thirsty work, so make sure you stay hydrated, rest when you can, maintain a good nutritious diet, and try to handle anything that causes you stress or anxiety.
-Breastfeeding can be affected if any of these things are lacking.
+Breastfeeding is thirsty work, so make sure you stay well hydrated, resting when you can, maintaining a good nutritious diet and trying to keep a handle on anything that causes you stress or anxiety, as breastfeeding can be sensitive to this.

 Can my doctor prescribe me anything?

-The use of these medications for this purpose would be off-label, which means that this use is not what the manufacturer intended.
-You also risk significant side effects such as depression, seizures, and heart problems.
+In the US, doctors are reluctant to prescribe you anything to increase milk production, as this would be off-label, which means that this use is not what the manufacturer intended.
+You may also risk significant side effects such as depression, seizures and heart problems.

-If you are considering something, it will be worth discussing it with your doctor or a lactation expert for more advice.
-But remember that poor latch and ineffective feeding are the most common causes of insufficient milk production, so these must be addressed.
+If it is something you are considering, it will be worthwhile discussing with your doctor or a lactation expert for more advice.
+But remember that poor latching on to the nipples and ineffective feeding are the most common causes for insufficient milk production, so these must always be addressed first.

 Was this helpful?